Edmund Fitzalan, 2nd Earl of Arundel: Opposition to Edward II

 Though the reign of Edward II was initially harmonious, he soon met with opposition from several of his earls and prelates.
 At the source of the discontent was the king's relationship with the young Gascon knight Piers Gaveston, who had been exiled by Edward I, but was recalled immediately upon Edward II's accession.
 Edward's favouritism towards the upstart Gaveston was an offence to the established nobility, and his elevation to the earldom of Cornwall was particularly offensive.
 A group of magnates led by Henry de Lacy, Earl of Lincoln, forced Gaveston into exile in 1308.
 By 1309, however, Edward had reconciled himself with the opposition, and Gaveston was allowed to return.

 Arundel joined the opposition at an early point, and did not attend the Stamford parliament in July 1309, where Gaveston's return was negotiated.
 After Gaveston returned, his behaviour became even more offensive, and opposition towards him grew.
 In addition to this, there was great discontent with Edward II's failure to follow up his father's Scottish campaigns.
 On 16 March 1310, the king had to agree to the appointment of a committee known as the Lords Ordainers, who were to be in charge of the reform of the royal government.
 Arundel was one of eight earls among the twenty-one Ordainers.

 The Ordainers once more sent Gaveston into exile in 1311, but by 1312 he was back.
 Now the king's favourite was officially an outlaw, and Arundel was among the earls who swore to hunt him down.
-The leader of the oppositionafter Lincoln's death the year beforewas now Thomas, Earl of Lancaster.
+The leader of the opposition—after Lincoln's death the year before—was now Thomas, Earl of Lancaster.
 In June 1312 Gaveston was captured, tried before Lancaster, Arundel and the earls of Warwick and Hereford, and executed.
 A reconciliation was achieved between the king and the offending magnates, and Arundel and the others received pardons, but animosity prevailed.
 In 1314 Arundel was among the magnates who refused to assist Edward in a campaign against the Scots, contributing to the disastrous English defeat at the Battle of Bannockburn.